 As an all-female team currently, you might look at our company make up and wonder where our commitment to diversity and inclusion lies… We are all too aware that the balance is not right just yet and we remain committed to ensuring that we encourage equality, diversity and inclusion among our workforce, and eliminate unlawful discrimination.

 As a PR and marketing agency, which is responsible for communicating to a range of audiences on behalf of clients and ourselves, we know the importance of having diverse thoughts, opinions and experiences brought to the table.
 The aim is for our workforce to be truly representative of all sections of society and our customers, and for each member of the team to feel respected and valued, as well as able to give their best at work.
+This is why diversity in PR, and across all industries, is so important.

 Even though our team has many things in common, we are also different in a variety of ways, so we recognise that a ‘one-size-fits all’ approach to managing people does not achieve fairness and equality of opportunity for everyone.
 Not only do we commit to following UK legislation on standards in this area, but we actively seek to go beyond this minimum expectation to protect our workforce of both today and the future.
 We want to recognise the actual and potential value of our people and ensure our policies work towards making our practices bias free.

-Beyond our own team, we also look to ensure that the businesses we work with and the causes we support have strong and ethical commitments to diversity and inclusion.
+Beyond our own team, we also want to ensure that the businesses we work with and the causes we support have strong and ethical commitments to diversity and inclusion.
 This applies not only to those that we work with, or volunteer our time with; this includes the brands that we support in our everyday lives too.

 To further instil this in our team, EAST VILLAGE. has started its internal ‘Small Change’ fund: budgeting for a set allowance every year for each team member, they are given free rein to spend their pot on whatever they like.
 The only things we ask are that the money supports businesses or community groups from BAME or other underrepresented demographics, and that they use the EAST VILLAGE. platform to review, promote, or amplify them after.
 We hope that through ‘Small Change’ we encourage the entire team to become conscientious consumers, using their own power for positive change in a lasting and sustainable way.